 - Thesis title: Moving childhoods in twenty-first-century life writing

 - Supervisors: Dr Jay Prosser, Professor John McLeod

-I joined the University of Leeds in October 2018 and I am very proud and excited to be the first researcher to be undertaking a PhD by distance learning at the School of English, under the supervision of Dr J. Prosser (main supervisor) and Professor J. McLeod (co-supervisor).
+In October 2018, I joined the School of English, where I began PhD by distance learning under the supervision of Dr J. Prosser (lead supervisor) and Professor J. McLeod.

-During my MA studies, I developed a keen interest in the biographies of transcultural novelists who were raised in many countries (like myself), such as Isabel Allende, Aminatta Forna, Abeer Hoque, Yann Martel, Amélie Nothomb and Ilija Trojanow.
+During my MA studies, I developed a keen interest in the biographies of novelists who were raised in many countries, such as Isabel Allende, Aminatta Forna, Abeer Hoque, Yann Martel, Amélie Nothomb and Ilija Trojanow.